satendra02/react-chrome-extension/README.md

 # React Chrome Extension
-We have open sourced the boilerplate which we used to create the [Recast Studio's](https://recast.studio) chrome extension.
+We have open sourced the boilerplate, which we have used to create the [Recast Studio's](https://recast.studio) chrome extension.

 <img src="https://recasts.s3.amazonaws.com/static/images/favicons/favicon.png" />